Blow Your Mind (Jamiroquai song): Critical reception

-In his weekly UK chart commentary, James Masterton wrote, "In many ways this new single is not quite as good a song [as "Too Young to Die"] – this star still has a little way to rise."
+In his weekly UK chart commentary, James Masterton wrote, "In many ways this new single is not quite as good a song [as 'Too Young to Die'] – this star still has a little way to rise."
+The Stud Brothers from Melody Maker viewed it as "classy, elegant and unspeakably dull."
 Steve Morton from Music & Media said, "Again, not unreminiscent of Mr Stevie Wonder and he does it so well.
 Light piano tinkles, funky guitar flutters, horns ride the controlled storm and that voice breathes each soulful note out effortlessly.
-Less obviously catchy than "Too Young to Die" but it just oozes summer all over you."
-Another editor stated, "On a hopping funky bass line Jay is scatting his vocals, while the horn section exhales full blast.
+Less obviously catchy than 'Too Young to Die' but it just oozes summer all over you."
+Another Music & Media editor stated, "On a hopping funky bass line Jay is scatting his vocals, while the horn section exhales full blast.
 Mind blowingly good stuff!"